jere-mie/easy-masm/README.md

 INCLUDELIB user32.lib
 ```

-3. Run your program by typing `"run source"` into cmd/powershell (you can change source to whatever your assembly file name is without the .asm extension) \
+3. Run your program by typing `"run source"` into cmd/PowerShell (you can change source to whatever your assembly file name is without the .asm extension) \
-**NOTE**: if you're using powershell, type `"./run source"` into powershell instead \
+**NOTE**: if you're using PowerShell, type `"./run source"` into PowerShell instead \
 **NOTE**: make sure your terminal isn't in the `src` folder.
 If you are in the `src` folder, run `cd ..` to go back to the root of the `easy-masm` directory.
 (Also make sure you aren't in the `lib` folder.
 Similarly, run `cd ..` to go back in the correct folder).

 4. Delete Visual Studio and save your SSD space for osu! beatmaps ;)

-### For Linux/MacOS Users
+### For Linux Users
 1. [Install Wine](https://www.winehq.org/) on your computer.
 (If you're using the CS Servers at UWindsor, Wine is already installed so you can skip this step)
 2. Run `chmod +x run.sh` in the terminal to make "run.sh" executable after you clone the repository (you only need to do this once)
     * This step may not be required.
 If you get a permission error when trying to run `run.sh`, then try the above step